happywithxpl/GeneMiner/README.md

 Please check [Geneminer's homepage](https://github.com/happywithxpl/GeneMiner) first.
 If your question is running specific,please do not be surprised and report it to us.
 We usually have quick response to bugs.

 - Find Questions & Answers at [GeneMiner Discussions](https://github.com/happywithxpl/GeneMiner/discussions/categories/q-a): **Recommended**

-- Report Bugs & Issues at [GetOrganelle Issues](https://github.com/Kinggerm/GetOrganelle/issues):

-  Please avoid repetitive or irrelevant issues
+- Report Bugs & Issues at [GeneMiner Issues](https://github.com/happywithxpl/GeneMiner/issues): Please avoid repetitive or irrelevant issues
 - QQ group (ID: 78266311): Mainly for mutual help, responses are likely to be not timely

 **DO NOT** directly write to us with your questions, instead please post the questions **publicly**, using above platforms  Our emails (xiepulin@scu.edu.cn, 1791173948@qq.com) are only for receiving public question alert and private data (if applied) associated with those public questions.
 When you send your private data to us, enclose the email with a link where you posted the question.
 Our only reply emails will be a receiving confirmation, while our answers will be posted in a public place.